 Overall, we had a nice day and Fun Filled Garden Theme Bridal Shower.
 It’s always nice to be around friends and family but especially nice to celebrate a happy occasion with those who love you most.
 There was so much happiness among us that all of the planning, cooking, and crafting was definitely worth it.

 Do you like to plan or host parties and/or showers?
-Tell me about the last party you planned or hosted in the comments blow.
+Tell me about the last party you planned or hosted in the comments below.

 This post contains affiliate links and affiliate advertisements.
 Affiliate links and advertisements help support From Under a Palm Tree and help pay for web hosting, email delivery, domain registration, and other various fees that help keep From Under A Palm Tree operational.
 We appreciate your support!